IVRPowers/blog/content/post/coding/videortc-webclient-configuration.md

 * **configWebclient.js** - WebClient configuration file.
 * **loading.gif** - Calling animation.
-* **overprint.png** - Overprint feature (company logo over Video).
+* **overprint.png** - Overprint feature (company or service Logo over video).
 * **waiting-video-agent.png** - Logo until the agent accept the Video.
 * **webclient-logo.png** - Logo for WebClient Use Case.
 * **webclient-logo-btn.png** - Company Icon Webclient Toolbar.

 The file called configWebclient.js contains a JSON object with different parameters that can be easily configured in the usecase.
-Here a list of features available:
+Here a list of interesting features available to update your Webclient:

-* **Auto Call** - The call starts when the popup is opened.
+* **autoCall** - The call starts when the popup is opened.
-* **Auto Close** - The popup is closed when the call is finished.
+* **autoClose** - The popup is closed when the call is finished.
-* **Call Settings** - Local video may start muted or may not be displayed on the screen.
+* **callSettings** - Local video may start muted or may not be displayed on the screen.
-* **Controls** - We currently have three design modes (toolbar-top, toolbar-bottom, classic).
+* **controls** - We currently have three design modes (toolbar-top, toolbar-bottom, classic).

 ### Mode: toolbar-top